-- a) TIDS funding must be expended on the approved scope of works. - b) Funding recipients must allow inspections by authorised persons within TMR for assurance purposes. - c) Funding recipients must provide information on request. - d) Other funding conditions determined by the Board.
+- a) TIDS funding must be expended on the approved scope of works. - b) Funding recipients must allow inspections by authorised persons within TMR for assurance purposes. - c) Funding recipients must provide information on request. - d) Other funding conditions determined by the State.

-The Board may adjust RTA TIDS funding allocations to RRTGs to ensure full delivery of the program at a statewide level.
+The Director-General TMR may adjust RTA TIDS allocations to RRTGs to ensure full delivery of the program at a statewide level.